 Find out where the owners of this French Bed and breakfast are going wrong and what they need to do if they want to improve their online visibility.

-Hi everyone and congratulations to the owners of “la besace.fr”, who have won this month’s ranking academy’s amazing free web site audit.
+Hi everyone and congratulations to the owners of the bed and breakfast “la besace.fr”, who have won this month’s ranking academy’s amazing free web site audit.

 What do you mean it’s not an amazing prize!